Why Manage Multiple Twitter/X Accounts?

 - Create a browser profile for each Twitter account

-- Assign a unique proxy to each profile — residential proxies are best
+- Assign a unique proxy to each profile — residential proxies work best

-- Use consistent locations (don’t switch between countries daily)
+- Keep locations consistent (don’t hop between countries daily)

-- Avoid datacenter proxies — Twitter flags them
+- Avoid datacenter proxies — X flags them quickly

-- Log into Twitter in each profile with the corresponding account
+- Log into Twitter/X inside each profile with its corresponding account

 - Verify the account — complete phone verification if prompted

-- Use each profile naturally — browse, engage, post (don’t just use API tools)
+- Use each profile naturally — browse, engage, and post like a real user rather than relying purely on API tools

 Profile Organization